chris-krenz/opentrons_protocols/protocols/OT-Flex/ColonyPlayground/bingling_summer_2026/Promega_Miniprep/README.md

 - Tiprack: Blue = 1000 uL; Orange = 200 uL

 ### Procedure
-1. In deck space A2, place 3 of the collection plate stacked ontop of eachother.
+1. In deck space A2, place 3 of the plate stacked ontop of eachother.
-2. Resuspends, lyses and neutralizes the cell.
+2. Resuspends, lyses and neutralizes the cell in the deep wellplate.
-3. Adds Magnesil BLUE and shakes on the shaker.
+3. Adds Magnesil BLUE into the deep wellplate and shakes on the shaker.
-4. Transfers lysate to a collection plate on the magnetic block to clear lysate.
-Pellets form in this step.
+4. Transfers lysate from deep wellplate to a clearing plate on the magnetic block to clear lysate.
+Unwanted pellets form in this step.
-5. A new binding collection place is placed onto a new deck using the flex gripper.
-Magnesil Red is then added in.
+5. A new binding place is placed onto a new deck space using the flex gripper.
+6. 25 uL of Magnesil Red is added into the binding plate
-6. Transfers cleared lysate to the binding plate, then put on shaker to mix.
+7. Transfer 120 uL of cleared lysate from the clearing plate to the binding plate.
+Binding plate is shaked to mix.
-7. Flex gripper transfers binding plate to magnetic block to form pellets.
+8. Binding plate is moved to magnetic block to form wanted pellets.
 Supernatant is discarded.
-8. Binding plate it put pack on the shaker, adding more magnesil RED and cleared lysate.
-Mixed.
-9. Placed binding plate back on magnetic block to form pellets.
-Supernatant is discarded and clearing collection plate is moved offdeck.
+9. Repeat step 6-8 for the binding plate, then discard clearing plate.
-10. For washing, ehtanol is first added, then mixed.
-Afterwards, it's placed on the magnetic block to form pellets, and supernatant is discarded.
-Repeat two more times.
+12. To wash, 100 uL of 80% ethanol is added, then shaken to mix.
+Afterwards, it's placed on the magnetic block, and supernatant is discarded.
+Repeat two more times for a total of 3 washes.
-11. Allows plate to dry for 10 minutes.
+13. Allow plate to dry for 10 minutes.
-12. Adds elution buffer to the binding plate, mixed and placed back on magnetic block to form pellets.
+14. Adds elution buffer to the binding plate, shake to mix and place back on magnetic block to form unwanted pellets.
-13. A new collection plate is moved, and the eluate is transferred to that new plate.
+15. A new elution plate is placed, and the eluate from the binding plate is transferred to the elution plate.
-14. Removes residual particles by placing the new collection plate with the eluate onto the magnetic block to allow pellets to form.
+16. Remove residual particles by placing the elution plate on the magnetic block to allow unwanted pellets to form.
-15. Transfers the second eluate to a final collection plate to complete protocol.
+17. Transfers the eluate to a final collection plate to complete protocol.

 ## Labware Required (WIP)
 This protocol requires the following custom labware: